Aston Martin DB7 Vantage V12 For Sale

 DB7 gear surround?

-First a picture to compare the Aston version and the my version of the gear surround.
+First a couple of pictures to compare the Aston version and the my version of the gear surround.

 And here is the finished install.....